vivekuk/TBDataProject/README.md

 ### Correlation Matrix:

-In data analysis, you often deal with multiple variables.
+In data analysis, we often deal with multiple variables.
 A correlation matrix is a table that shows the correlation coefficients between many variables.
 Each cell in the table represents the correlation between two variables.

 ### Correlation Heatmap: